axelcournac/3C_tutorial/README.md

 A removal of uncrosslinked events (uncuts, loops...) can be applied at this stage.
 This procedure is optional and might be necessary when you want to study the structure of chromatin at short scales like several kb.

 In this step, you need to assign a restriction fragment to every locus (chrm - position).
+This can be done like in the python code fragment_attribution.py.

-## Session 2: Normalization of the data
+## Normalization of the data
 We used the normalization procedure called SCN (presented in http://www.biomedcentral.com/1471-2164/13/436).
 This procedure assumes that every bin should be detected with the same strength.
 We divide each line by its sum then each column by its sum.
 We reiterate this loop several times.
 It has been shown that after several iterations, the matrice converged.
 Before the iterations, poor interacting bins must be discarded and considered as non detectable bins.